 Overview > Day 1 > Day 2 > Day 3

-Dark clouds rolled into the horizon shortly after dark.
-We had a clear night sky until the mist came into the area in the middle of the night.
-The goal was to get an early start the next morning.
-So we could climb both Inspiration Peak and West McMillan Spire.
+Dark clouds gathered at the horizon after dark.
+It was a clear night sky until the mist crept into the area at night.
+We aimed to start on Inspiration Peak and West McMillan Spire early the following day.

 See more trip photos here.

-Going from the snowfield up to the southwest ridge of West McMillan Spire took some time.
-It took more effort to climb on steep snow.
-But we managed to get up to the crest eventually.
-Then it was just the typical scramble in chose to reach the summit.
+Going from the snowfield up to the southwest ridge took some time.
+It took even more effort to climb steep snow, but we reached the crest.
+Then it was the typical scramble in scree and choss up to article at the summit.

 See more trip photos here.